 To contribute to the discipline of political science through professional participation and

 Scholarships The Department, through the University Student Financial Services Office, recommends the award each year of several Hector Elizalde and Ake Sandler Scholarships to outstanding undergraduate and graduate students.
 You apply for the scholarships each fall through the financial aid office.
 There are also the John Houk and William Lloyd Scholarships for graduate students in history or political science.
 Again, you apply through the financial aid office.

 The University's Office of Graduate Studies and Research has forms, financial aid information, thesis policies, policies regarding travel support for students attending conferences, and other information specifically for prospective and current graduate students.

 Employment Opportunities After graduation, political science majors are employed in almost every part of the public and private sectors.
-Some graduates go to law school or accept positions with government at the federal, state, or local level -- the traditional goals of political science majors -- but many go into business, the arts, public relations, teaching American and comparative politics in secondary schools, campaign consulting, urban and regional planning, or journalism.
+Some graduates go to law school or accept positions with government at the federal, state, or local level -- the traditional goals of political science majors -- but many go into business, the arts, public relations, teaching in secondary schools, campaign consulting, urban and regional planning, or journalism.
 Others pursue any of the other careers common to liberal arts majors.
-All of them have one things in common: they like politics and find it fascinating.
-Some political science majors have gone on to quite lucrative careers, according to The New York Times recently reported.
+And some political science majors have gone on to quite lucrative careers, as the New York Times recently reported.
 Studies on employer preferences indicate that the writing and research skills and creative thinking abilities offered by a political science degree are quite valuable in the contemporary job market.